 Each year, Pierce County identifies roads in neighborhoods that need to be resurfaced.
 By resurfacing the roadway, we can extend its life seven to 10 years and reduce maintenance costs.

-The 2018 work is now complete.
-We will announce 2019 locations next spring.
+We will announce 2019 locations in the spring.

 About the work